Quickstart Guide to QuarterMaster

 This URI would invoke the ‘pages’ Controller.

-A controller is a REBOL file that contains: a router and some actions.
+A controller is a Rebol file that contains: a router and some actions.
 It can also contain helper functions related to that controller:

-REBOL [
+Rebol [

 title: "Pages Controller"